Vegetarian's Japan Guide

-While many are unaware of this, Shiga Prefecture, next to Kyoto, has a wealth of national treasures and cultural properties.
+While many are unaware of this, Shiga Prefecture, next to Kyoto, has a wealth of national treasures and cultural properties!
 Starting from Mt.
-Hiei to the temples in the Sakamoto area, Ōtsu is the city for a day touring the spots that are historically and culturally rich.
+Hiei to the temples in the Sakamoto area, Ōtsu is the city for a day tour destination with spots that are rich in history and culture.
 To make your visit more memorable, add Enman-in (圓満院) to your itinerary.
-Not only does the temple have gorgeous traditional buildings and a nationally recognized garden, but you can also participate in various cultural activities here.
+Not only does the temple have gorgeous traditional buildings and a nationally recognized garden, but you can also participate in various cultural activities there.
 Spending a night in the temple is also possible!

 Table of Contents